 Using the tree structure of the skeleton, we can split the immigration that occurs after time t according to the different branches of the skeleton at time t.
-This fact constitutes the main connection between skeleton and immigration that allows us to prove results about the asymptotic behaviour of the immigration process.
-To analyse the conditional expectation $\text{CE}f$ for the immigration after time t, we use the SLLN for the skeleton.
-After exponential rescaling, the immigration along different branches up to a fixed time s is of constant order and the SLLN for the skeleton describes the asymptotic behaviour for large t.
+This fact allows us to appeal to discrete techniques for the analysis of the immigration process.
+To analyze the conditional expectation CE_f for the immigration after time t, we use the SLLN for the skeleton.
+After exponential rescaling, the immigration along different branches up to a fixed time s is of constant order and the SLLN for the skeleton describes the asymptotic behavior for large t.
 Taking the observed time frame s to infinity then adjusts only the constants.
-To replace the limiting random variable $W{\infty}^{\phi/w}(Z)$ , coming from the SLLN for the skeleton, by $W{\infty}^{\phi}(X)$ , we can, as it turns out, reverse the order in which these limits are taken.
-Taking first the observed time horizon s to infinity for test function s, we recover the martingale for the skeleton as a consequence of the same invariance property of s that makes s to a martingale.
+To replace the limiting random variable $W{\infty}^{\phi/w}(Z)$, coming from the SLLN for the skeleton, by $W{\infty}^{\phi}(X)$, we can, as it turns out, reverse the order in which these limits are taken.
+Taking first the observed time horizon s to infinity for test function s, we recover the martingale for the skeleton as a consequence of the same invariance property of s that makes s (s) a martingale.

-The analysis of $D_f$ for the immigration after time t is fairly standard and for the transition from lattice to continuous times we adapt the argument by Liu et al. [46] relying again on the skeleton decomposition.
+The analysis of D_f for the immigration after time t is fairly standard, and for the transition from lattice to continuous times we adapt the argument by Liu et al. [46], relying again on the skeleton decomposition.
 The moment estimates needed for our analysis are obtained using a spine decomposition for the superprocess.

-1.6 Overview
+1.6.
+Overview.
 The outline of the paper is as follows.
-We start in Section 2.1.1 with an analysis of the skeleton assumption (Assumption 1) and give a detailed description of the skeleton decomposition.
-In the remainder of Section 2.1, we discuss further basic properties of superprocesses and our other three main assumptions and we compare them to conditions that appeared in the literature.
-In Section 2.2, we give a spine decomposition for the superprocess X and prove that the martingale $(W_t^{\phi}(X)){t>0}$ is bounded in $L^p$ .
+We start in Section 2.1.1 with an analysis of the skeleton assumption (Assumption 1), and give a detailed description of the skeleton decomposition.
+In the remainder of Section 2.1 we discuss further basic properties of superprocesses and our other three main assumptions, and we compare them to conditions that appeared in the literature.
+Section 2.2 contains a spine decomposition for the superprocess X, and the proof that the martingale $(W_t^{\phi}(X)){t\geq 0}$ is bounded in L^p .

 The proofs of the main results are collected in Section 3.
 First, in Section 3.1, we reduce the SLLN to a statement that focuses on the main technical difficulty.
-In Section 3.2, we show that the martingale limits for superprocess and skeleton agree and, in Section 3.3, we prove the WLLN stated in Theorem 1.5.
-The asymptotic behaviour of the immigration process is studied in Section 3.4 and the SLLN along lattice times is established.
-The transition from lattice to continuous times is performed in Section 3.5 and we conclude our main results.
+In Section 3.2 we show that the martingale limits for superprocess and skeleton agree and, in Section 3.3 we prove the WLLN stated in Theorem 1.5.
+The asymptotic behavior of the immigration process is studied in Section 3.4, and the SLLN along lattice times is established.
+The transition from lattice to continuous times is performed in Section 3.5, and we conclude our main results.

-In Section 4, we provide several examples to illustrate our results.
+In Section 4 we provide several examples to illustrate our results.
 Spatially independent branching mechanisms are discussed in Section 4.1; quadratic branching mechanisms are considered in Section 4.2.
-In Section 4.3, we study the super-Wright-Fisher diffusion and prove a conjecture by Fleischmann and Swart [30].
+In Section 4.3 we study the super-Wright-Fisher diffusion and prove a conjecture by Fleischmann and Swart [30].

-Some minor statements needed along the way are proven in the appendix: Section A.1 contains Feynman-Kac-type arguments and Section A.2 discusses a generalised version of the mild equation (1.3) for $\beta$ bounded only from above.
+Some minor statements needed along the way are proved in the Appendix: Appendix A.1 contains Feynman-Kac-type arguments, and Appendix A.2 discusses a generalized version of the mild equation (1.3) and monotonicity of its solution in domain and test function.

-2 Preliminaries
+2. Preliminaries.
 This section is split into two parts.
-In the first part, we discuss our four main assumptions, and in the second part, we prove that the martingale $(W_t^{\phi}(X)){t\geq 0}$ converges in $L^p$ .
+In the first part, we discuss our four main assumptions, and in the second part, we prove that the martingale $(W_t^{\phi}(X)){t\geq 0}$ converges in L^p .

-2.1 Basic properties
+2.1.
+Basic properties.